tess1o/go-ecoflow-api-server/README.md

 7. Change charging speed
 8. Change Car Input
 9. Change stand by settings for device, AC, DC, LCD screen

+## Try it!

+This server is deployed to http://ecoflow-api-server.tessio.cc Swagger is available at http://ecoflow-api-server.tessio.cc/swagger/index.html

+(!)
+It does not log or store in any way your Access and Secret tokens.

 ## Deployment